Logging on to your university network account:

 - Original birth certificate (UK birth certificate issued within 12 months of the date of birth in full form including those issued by UK authorities overseas such as Embassies High Commissions and HM Forces)

-International students studying under a visa will have their identity checked at a pre-enrolment event;
+International students studying under a visa will need to have their identity confirmed before enrolling.

-You will need to carry a university identity (ID) card whilst on university premises.
-As well as identifying someone as a member of the university, the ID card is used for:
+As well as identifying you as a member of the university, you can use your ID card for: